meeber/FactoryTypeThing/README.md

 # Beware

 * Requires Node v5.0.0 or higher (or additional transpiling).
-* If using UglifyJS, then either use its --keep-fnames switch or only use register(Class|Factory|Singleton) override functions instead of register.
+* If using UglifyJS, then either use its --keep-fnames switch or only use register(Class|Factory|Service) override functions instead of register.
 * Circular dependencies will overflow the stack.
 * Overriding a dependency won't propogate the override to dependencies-of-dependencies.